tyejae/msf.gg.public/README.md

 This site was started by [pimptoxie](https://github.com/pimptoxie) and [empyrialist](https://github.com/empyrialist).
 After the initial launch [tyejae](https://github.com/tyejae) was added to the team.

 ### Submitting An Issue
-If you find a bug on msf.gg or have an idea for enhancement, please submit those request in the [issues](https://github.com/tyejae/msf.gg.public/issues) tab.
+If you find a bug on msf.gg or have an idea for an enhancement, please submit those requests in the [issues](https://github.com/tyejae/msf.gg.public/issues) tab.
 We will review them and prioritize them for implementation.

 ### FAQ
 * **What can I do to help?**